Home Windows 7 Windows 8 Freeware Privacy

 Follow the simple instructions given below to get back Windows Calendar in Windows 7:

-Step 1: First of all, navigate Windir/Program Files (C:\Program Files, where C is your Windows 7 drive) and create a new folder named Windows Calendar.
+Step 1: First of all, navigate to Windir/Program Files (C:\Program Files, where C is your Windows 7 drive) and create a new folder named Windows Calendar.

 program files